vinceoa/sample-docs/panther/getting-started/index.md

 ---

 ## Introduction
-The (beta) cloud-based version of Panther will be accessible at [app.panther.support](//app.panther.support).
+The (beta) cloud-based version of Panther is accessible at [app.panther.support](//app.panther.support).
 After a simple Sign-up process your dedicated secure Panther instance will be automatically provisioned within the Panther Cloud.
 When signing-up you will be asked to choose a unique name for your Console which will then be accessible at https://{your-console-name}.app.panther.support.

 ![Panther Architecture diagram](../../img/PantherArchitecture.png)